StinkyThinky/tetrio-bot/README.md

 I spent a few days reading through the code, and found areas for improvement.

 Changes:
-I was working on Mac, and many libraries used weren't supported or were just outdated, so I created my own code for video processing, though still using the existing structure.
+- Many libraries used weren't supported on Mac or were just outdated, so I created my own code for video processing, though still used the existing structure.
-Implemented J/L spins, as well as adding more cases for Z/S spins.
+- Implemented J/L spins, as well as adding more cases for Z/S spins.
-My tetrio was also quite laggy so I switched to Jstris and downloaded Ultra so it can be played offline and have no lag.
+- My tetrio was also quite laggy so I switched to Jstris and downloaded Ultra so it can be played offline and have no lag.

 I also decided that the internal parameter weights were set arbitrarily and could be refined to be better.
 I watched 1 machine learning video and naively decided that I could develop my own approach to machine learning in order to refine these parameters.
 In hindsight, I basically created my own bootleg reinforcement learning approach.
 During training I often noticed the bot took a liking to high board height and taking greedy Tspins.
 I ended up with a bot that I think indeed "improved", though my metrics for performance and improvement were dubious so take this entire project with a grain of salt...